The contemporary art centre Villa du Parc invites Le Cube – independent art room to curate an exhibition in Annemasse.

 Thus, through a long-term process, the works of M’Barek Bouhchichi, Abdessamad El Montassir and Sara Ouhaddou gathered in Quand je n’aurai plus de feuille, j’écrirai sur le blanc de l’œil, reveal the specificities of these knowledges which, inherited for centuries and in perpetual reinvention, inform us about current realities and trajectories.

-(in English: When I run out of paper, I will write on the white of my eye)
+* The title of the exhibition is taken from a poem by Abdallah Zrika. (in English: When I run out of paper, I will write on the white of my eye)